ANDRES1102/vpsbasicinstall/README.md

 # vpsbasicinstall
-Basic installer for a VPS for UBUNTU-LINUX (testing 20.04).
+Basic installer for a VPS for UBUNTU-LINUX (tested 20.04).

 You can install automatically by simply downloading the repository onto the VPS, including the init.sh file and the utils folder.